[TIPS] 10 Tips on How to Promote Public Participation

 9. Use Many Different Outlets

-In today’s world there are a variety of outlets to leverage.
-These include social networks, press releases, newspapers, radio, TV, and your website.
+In today’s world there are a variety of outlets to leverage including social networks, press releases, newspapers, radio, TV, and your website.
 Don’t rely on just one medium to get your message out there.
-Combine the best of traditional and digital marketing techniques.
+Combine the best of traditional and digital marketing techniques to promote the public participation opportunity to the widest possible audience.

 10. Raise the Bar High